 "Retargeting has become a must-have advertising channel for marketers with performance objectives.
 It solves a clear business problem by helping brands stay engaged with customers who demonstrate intent to purchase."

-Retargeting is a great way to heighten brand awareness and persuade customers to buy products and services; so let’s talk about how we can effectively execute a campaign that doesn’t waste time or money.
+Retargeting ads are a great way to heighten brand awareness and persuade customers to buy products and services; so let’s talk about how we can effectively execute a campaign that doesn’t waste time or money.

 What Does Retargeting Look Like?